 Finally, there can be negative SEO impacts of feeding the same content on multiple pages.
 Unless Google understands that you’re feeding the content to the user in their native tongue they may reduce your ranking.

 Correctly implemented hreflang architecture can assist with all of these issues.
 Yoast recently wrote a great article on hreflang support and how to implement it on your site.
+If you have a translation issue with your site, we’d love to talk to you.
+Consulting on these problems is the first step to implementing a great translation solution.

 How Can We Help You?